A free and open-access textbook addressing today’s human rights challenges.

 Professor of Law, New York University School of Law

-Faculty Director, Center for Human Rights & Global Justice at NYU Law
+Faculty co-Director, Center for Human Rights & Global Justice at NYU Law